Dissecting the On-Again, Off-Again Relationship

 A trauma bond is, essentially, a powerful, chemical/physiological addiction to one’s abuser, not unlike the “Stockholm Syndrome,” observed after hostages developed a bond with their captors in a 1973 robbery of a Swedish bank.

 When I questioned Tina’s behavior, she’d either ghost again (which I was always walking on eggshels to avoid because the withdrawals that ensued were increasingly unbearable agony) or engage in gaslighting to get my inquiring mind under control.
 She often made little suggestions to make me question my mental health.
-I’d ask about something that seemed out of place about her words or behavior and she’d in turn suggest that I could benefit from anti-depressants, for example.
+I’d ask about something that seemed out of place with her words or behavior and she’d in turn suggest that I could benefit from anti-depressants, for example.
 More often, though, she’d make me doubt the veracity of my own memory.

 [Related reading: How Narcissists Gaslight]